 To evolve in complete safety at high altitudes, you need the real support of boots that are comfortable, efficient, protective and reassuring: this is the role of the mountaineering boots.

 We saw in our guide how to choose the right hiking boots that allow you to reach the foot of the routes, or even to make small climbs.
-But the mountaineering boots remain the essential equipment for more committed climbs, hikes in high altitudes and very high mountains, the practice of ice climbing and extreme cold expeditions.
+Yet, mountaineering boots remain essential equipment for more committed climbs and hikes in high altitudes, as well as for the practice of ice climbing and extreme cold expeditions.

 First Think About Safety in the Mountains

-Mountain accident statistics show that most of them take place in terrain not classified as “mountaineering”.
-These are loss of balance or falls on medium altitude slopes where the exposure is sometimes more severe than it seems.
+Mountain accident statistics reveal that the majority of incidents occur in terrain not classified as “mountaineering.”
+These incidents often involve loss of balance or fall on medium-altitude slopes where the exposure is sometimes more severe than it appears.

 Safety Criteria for Selecting Your Mountaineering Boots: